simonmnash/daydream_api/README.md

 # Daydream
-## Plugging Krita into a CLIP API to Paint With Words

-Daydream is a Krita plugin that interacts with a FastAPI server to generate images using https://github.com/crowsonkb/v-diffusion-pytorch and automatically add them as layers in a digital paining.
+## A python Server for Interacting With CLIP Models

+Daydream is a FastAPI server that wraps https://github.com/crowsonkb/v-diffusion-pytorch in some quality of life methods to make it easier to build human in the loop systems for playing with image generating models.

+Currently there are three things in this repo:

+1) A FastAPI server, designed to serve CLIP results to single clients.

+2) A minimal working Godot client.

+3) A not-quite-working-yet Krita plugin client.

+Daydream is built with the assumption that the server is being operated by the same person using the client, and that only one client will be using the server.